passbolt/passbolt_help/_incidents/2022-01-18-PBL-06-security-audit-results.md

 According to our test it is not possible to run ADB commands using stock androids.
 We were able to reproduce the issue on Lineage OS if the user enable "rooted debugging" in the developer option (which requires pin entry).
-Currently Android passbolt app will display a notification if the device is considered rooted, which includes this flag.
+Currently, Android passbolt app will display a notification if the device is considered rooted, which includes this flag.
 It is the responsibility of the user to either not use a rooted devices or accept the potential issues.

 In Q1 2022 the team will refactor the application to prevent that a fingerprint check can be